Kinetic-Mamba: Mamba-Assisted Predictions of Stiff Chemical Kinetics: Methodology

 \subsubsection{Latent Kinetic-Mamba model}

 In realistic scenarios of complex reactions, there are multiple state variables whose dynamics needs to be taken into account for a successful simulation of chemical kinetics.
 In such situations, it is computationally expensive to train models for all state variables due to an increased number of trainable parameters.
 We therefore propose a latent Kinetic-Mamba framework.
 In the latent KM model, we perform PCA on the centered training and testing dataset by doing eigen-decomposition on the training dataset's covariance matrix; we reduce the feature dimension from $m+1$ to $d$, such that $d < m+1$.
 To demonstrate the performance of the latent framework, we only consider $m+1$ state variables instead of $m+2$, that is, we consider temperature and $m$ species.
-Moreover, our latent Kinetic-Mamba model takes input from the $d$-dimensional manifold and accurately predicts the dynamics of the state variables in the $(m+1)$-dimensional manifold.
-To further elucidate this, consider $\mathbf{X}_{tr}, \mathbf{X}_{te}$ to be our training and testing datasets consisting of $m+1$ state variables, $M * 99, N * 99$ samples and $101$ time points.
-On normalization, we obtain the initial values as $X^0_{tr}$ and $X_{te}^0$ after dropping tilde for brevity.
-Post normalization, we have matrices of size $(N * 99) \times (m+1)$ and $(M * 99) \times (m+1)$, respectively.
-We define $\mathbf{X}^{c,0}_{tr} = \mathbf{X}^0_{tr} - \overline {\mathbf{X}^0_{tr}}$, where the mean is taken in the sample direction.
-We construct the covariance matrix given by
+Moreover, our latent Kinetic-Mamba model takes input from the $d$-dimensional manifold and accurately predicts the dynamics of the state variables in the $(m+1)$-dimensional manifold, learning both the dynamics as well reconstruction in a single model.